miklevin/MikeLev.in/_posts/2023-08-08-consolidating-mykoz-ai-journaling-system-under-one-repo.md

 headline: "Journaling MyKoz.AI: Consolidating All Repos Under One Roof"
 description: "This post is about consolidating the MyKoz.AI journaling system under one repository.
 I discuss the need to update the `.bash_profile` to include `sudo hwclock -s`, the need to create a `README.txt` file, and the decision to use one repo with the folders Intro, Journal, Practice, and Service.
 This is the preparatory work before MyKoz.AI can really be soft-launched.
 These repo's and particularly the Journaling system need to be in-place."
 keywords: MyKoz.AI, Journaling, System, Repo, Bash_profile, WSL2, Linux, Clock, Terminals, Windows, Host, Sleep, ToDo, README, JypyterLab, F5, Intro, Whim, Repos, Initial Caps, Python, Packaging, Convention, Nbdev, Practice, Service, Alphabetize, Directory, YAMLChop, Pipulate, Levinux, Publish, Generic, Boot,
-categories: levinux, wsl, linux, pipulate, python, microsoft, nbdev, publish, journaling
+categories: microsoft, journaling, python, pipulate, wsl, nbdev, levinux, publish, linux
 permalink: /blog/consolidating-mykoz-ai-journaling-system-under-one-repo/
 layout: post
 group: blog